SoftwareHeritage/swh-provenance/swh/provenance/tests/data/README.md

 This directory contains datasets used by `test_provenance_heurstics` tests of the provenance index database.

+## Datasets

+There are currently 3 dataset:

+- cmdbts2: original dataset
+- out-of-order: with unsorted revisions
+- with-merge: with merge revisions

 Each dataset `xxx` consist in several parts:

 - a description of a git repository as a yaml file named `xxx_repo.yaml`,